PLhery/node-twitter-api-v2/doc/auth.md

 ### Use your access token

-The `.loginWithOAuth2()` method already returns a logged client, but if you want to create an instance by yourself with an access token (for example to make a request from a saved access token), use it as a **Bearer token**.
+The `.loginWithOAuth2()` method already returns a logged client, but if you want to create an instance by yourself with an access token (for example to make a request from a saved access token), use it as a **Bearer token**

 ```ts
 const client = new TwitterApi('<YOUR-ACCESS-TOKEN>');